If you’ve ever wondered, “can I use a carpet runner on stairs?”, the answer is YES, you absolutely can!

-Carpet runners for stairs help to protect your home’s flooring from wear and damage from heavy traffic, as well as from cleaning and exposure to the elements.
+Carpet runners on stairs help to protect your home’s flooring from wear and damage from heavy traffic, as well as from cleaning and exposure to the elements.

 Can I install a carpet runner myself?